 (4) To insure that all private and public development activities are carried out in conformity with state law.

-§ 8704A Division of Small Business, Development and Tourism — Appointment, qualifications and compensation of Director; Acting Director.
+§ 8704A Division of Small Business — Appointment, qualifications and compensation of Director; Acting Director.

 (a) The Division shall be headed by the Director.
 The Director shall be appointed by the Secretary, and shall serve at the pleasure of the Secretary.
 The Director shall be qualified by training and experience to perform the duties of the position, and preference shall be given to a resident of this State, provided the resident is acceptable and equally qualified.
 The Director shall be paid an annual salary established by the Secretary within the limitation of the funds appropriated therefor.